Vishal-jain-01/sign-language-classification-matlab/README.md

-# Sign Language Classification (Indian Sign Language)
+# Sign Language Classification (Alphabetic Character Hand Gestures)

 A MATLAB-based CNN project to classify Alphabetic Characters hand gestures using image classification.
 The model is trained on a labeled dataset and saved as `sign_language_model.mat` for future deployment.